Chapter 13 Bankruptcy in Hawaii

 Will I lose my home by filing Chapter 13 bankruptcy?

-One of the debtor’s major concerns is the thought of losing the family home.
-Although that is possible in some cases, loss of the debtor’s home need not always result from a bankruptcy filing.
+A common concern is the thought of losing the family home.
+Although that is possible in some cases, Chapter 13 offers homeowners the chance to save their residences.

 If the debtor is a renter rather than a homeowner, and if the debtor is current in his or her rent payments, it is unlikely that the lessor would even become aware of the bankruptcy proceeding.
 If the debtor is behind, however, he or she could be evicted.